Festival Flea Market Mall

+The mall was acquired by Foundry Commercial in September 2025.
+It is currently being demolished and being replaced by Festival Logistics Park.

 Location

-Festival Flea Market Mall is located in Pompano Beach, Florida on Sample Road at the Florida Turnpike, Exit 69.
+Festival Flea Market Mall was located in Pompano Beach, Florida on Sample Road at the Florida Turnpike, Exit 69.
 It is located approximately 15 minutes from Fort Lauderdale and 30 minutes from Miami.
-It is open Monday thru Friday from 9:30am – 5:00pm and Saturday & Sunday from 9:30am – 6:00pm.

 Merchants

-Festival Flea Market Mall includes over 500 retailers and merchants, operating booths (beginning at 144 sq. ft.), boutiques (up to 1,200 sq. ft.), specialty stores (1,200 - 2,000 sq. ft.), large stores (2,000+ sq.ft.), kiosks, pushcarts, and food court restaurants.
+Festival Flea Market Mall included over 500 retailers and merchants, operating booths (beginning at 144 sq. ft.), boutiques (up to 1,200 sq. ft.), specialty stores (1,200 - 2,000 sq. ft.), large stores (2,000+ sq.ft.), kiosks, pushcarts, and food court restaurants.
 The Festival Flea Market Mall has an open, multi-merchant flea market style layout.
 The large number of merchants offer a wide variety of products extending beyond typical flea market fare to include groceries, furniture, antiques and luggage.